-You decide that she should receive MDR-TB preventive treatment with isoniazid at high dose (15-20mg/kg) since her contacts have inhA mutations (meaning high-doses of INH should be effective) and levofloxacin (15-20mg) daily for 6 months.
+You decide that she should receive MDR-TB preventive treatment with levofloxacin at a dose of 15-20mg/kg/day for 6 months.
 You also request an HIV test (even though her mother says that she was tested in pregnancy and was found to be negative).
 The HIV test is negative.
 Lelethu is reviewed by the nurse every month to measure her weight, check how she is getting on with the medications, and to ask if there are any problems.
 Every 3 months Lelethu comes back to your clinic to be seen by a nurse and a physician.
 She takes her preventive therapy for 6 months, and at the twelfth month, she is still fit and well.
 Her weight and height have increased.
 She is then discharged.